PhilippHGerber/textf/README.md

 - Maximum nesting depth of 2 formatting levels
 - No support for block elements (headings, lists, quotes, etc.)
-- No support for links or images
+- No support for images
-- Designed for inline formatting only, not full Markdown rendering
+- Designed for inline formatting and links only, not full Markdown rendering

 If you need more comprehensive Markdown features, consider a full Markdown package.